Singulink/HttpCheckDnsServer/README.md

 As an example, if you wanted to test if mail.groupon.com or its parent domains (i.e. groupon.com) have a website, you would send an A record DNS query to `mail.groupon.com.httpcheck.singulink.com`.

-New domains are given an initial 8 minute grace period to prevent a temporary issue from affecting mail delivery.
+New domains (i.e. domains that haven't been "seen" by the service yet) are given an initial 8 minute grace period to prevent a temporary website issue from affecting mail delivery.
 If a "valid" website result (currently defined as any HTTP status code < 400) is not obtained within the grace period then the DNS server will begin responding with an invalid result (`127.0.0.1`).

 If a valid HTTP response is obtained then the DNS server responds with an `NXDOMAIN` result.
+If a previously valid website domain begins having problems with its website, a minimum grace period of ~2 days of retries will be attempted before it is declared invalid again.

 Development is done with Visual Studio 2017 and the DNS server is a .NET Core 2.1 application.